mrkkrp/markkarpov.com/tutorial/th.md

 ## A few words about `runQ`

-What is that `runQ` thing though?
-In GHCi we work in the `IO` monad, so it's natural to assume from the examples above that it should have the type:
+What is that `runQ` thing, though?
+In GHCi we work in the `IO` monad, so from the examples above it's natural to assume that it should have the type:

 ```haskell
 runQ :: Q a -> IO a